Diversified Port Property Experience

 The Net Results: The investors were given the necessary analyses and advice with which to decide to sell the site for substantial gains with a short term holding period and have the necessary information with which to more effectively negotiate a sales price.

-Client: Port and related logistics park development feasibility analysis
+Case: Port and related logistics park development feasibility analysis

 Location: USA